doctorfree/MirrorCommand/README.md

 hosting MagicMirror.
 All arguments provided to <code>mm</code> are simply passed along to the <code>mirror</code> script.

-Alternately, the <code>mirror</code> script can be executed directly by a user logging in to the MagicMirror system in a Shell environment (e.g. a terminal window).
+Alternatively, the <code>mirror</code> script can be executed directly by a user logging in to the MagicMirror system in a Shell environment (e.g. a terminal window).
 This can be accomplished remotely in a terminal window on the remote system by executing the ssh command.
 For example, using iTerm2